Biotyna

 Through diet

-Eating foods rich in biotin, such as eggs, nuts, fish, whole grains, and seafood, ensures a regular supply of biotin.
-Including these foods in your daily diet supports hair and overall health.
+Consuming biotin-rich foods such as eggs, nuts, fish, whole grains, or seafood ensures its regular supply to the body.
+Including these products in your daily menu supports the health of your hair and your entire body.

 Supplementation

-Biotin dietary supplements are available in capsule, tablet, or liquid form.
-Supplementation can be particularly helpful if you have a deficiency, but it's worth consulting a doctor to determine the appropriate dosage.
+Dietary supplements with biotin are available in the form of capsules, tablets, or liquids.
+Supplementation can be particularly helpful in case of a deficiency of this vitamin, but it is worth consulting a doctor to determine the appropriate dosage.

 Cosmetics with biotin

-Shampoos, conditioners, and masks enriched with biotin help improve hair condition from the outside in.
+Shampoos, conditioners, and masks enriched with biotin help improve hair condition from the outside.
 These products nourish hair, giving it shine, elasticity, and strength.
-They are especially recommended for those struggling with brittle hair or excessive hair loss.
+They are especially recommended for people struggling with brittle hair or excessive hair loss.

 Summary

-Biotin, known as vitamin B7, plays a crucial role in maintaining healthy hair.
-Regularly supplementing with this vitamin strengthens hair, prevents hair loss, and improves its overall condition.
-Biotin supports the production of keratin, the basic building block of hair, and contributes to the repair of damaged hair, making it stronger, more flexible, and shinier.
+Biotin, known as vitamin B7, plays a key role in maintaining healthy hair.
+Regular intake of this vitamin strengthens hair, prevents hair loss, and improves its overall condition.
+Biotin supports keratin production, which is the basic building block of hair, and contributes to the regeneration of its damage, making it stronger, more elastic, and full of shine.

-The best results can be achieved by combining a healthy diet rich in biotin-containing foods—such as eggs, nuts, fish, and whole grains—with proper care.
-Biotin-containing cosmetics and, if necessary, supplementation after consulting a doctor can support hair health both internally and externally.
+The best results can be achieved by combining a healthy diet rich in biotin-containing products – such as eggs, nuts, fish, and whole grains – with appropriate care.
+Cosmetics with biotin and, if necessary, supplementation after consulting a doctor, can support hair health both from the inside and out.

 Back to blog